 If you have questions concerning your project, and whether it requires the approval of the HRPP, please contact your adviser or the Office of Research Administration.

 Application Deadlines and Notification of Awards

 Application deadlines for Spring/Summer 2019 have have passed.
-Applications for the summer grants are due Friday, March 22, 2019, by 5 p.m.
+Applications for Winter grants are due Friday, October 25, 2019, by midnight.
 The recipients will be announced within two weeks of the published deadline, unless notified otherwise.